 Now some of you might think but wait I built a school that didn’t exist before or I taught English to people who didn’t speak it.
 I did something to help, so therefore these organizations must be doing good community work.
 Yes, you did make an impact; but take a step back and ask – was I really the best person to do that job?

 Most likely not.
-But the white savior complex empowers you to think this way.
+But the white saviour complex empowers you to think this way.
 Voluntourism supports a western standard for development and convinces you that this grants natural leadership qualities in whatever task you are able to perform.
-The white savior complex is the crux of the voluntourism industry and makes little effort to empower existing community leaders or support grassroots projects and local businesses.
+The white saviour complex is the crux of the voluntourism industry and makes little effort to empower existing community leaders or support grassroots projects and local businesses.

 Voluntourism’s ultimate goal is to service the paying tourist in delivering a spiritual and humanitarian experience, rather than sustainably developing the community.
 These trips establish a false plan of development that minimally involves local engagement, decision making, and expertise.
 Voluntourism caters to the extent that the tourist is fulfilled whilst denying the tools, resources, and opportunities for the community to advance past a tourist destination.